No products in the cart.

 While pimples come in many shapes, sizes, and forms, cystic acne is considered to be the most severe type of acne, and the hardest to treat.

-And if you’ve ever had them you the question of how to shrink a cystic pimple has probably crossed your mind.
+And if you’ve ever had them, then wondering how to shrink a cystic pimple has probably crossed your mind.

 What is cystic acne?